Skip to content

 Israel

-German political and military sources told The Times of Israel that Germany is "seriously considering" joining the US-Israeli campaign if Iran does not cease attacks on regional nations.
-The conditional phrasing — if Iran does not cease — gives Berlin diplomatic room.
-But the deliberation itself pushes against a boundary Germany has maintained for eight decades: no combat operations without either a UN Security Council mandate or a NATO Article 5 invocation.
+German political and military sources told The Times of Israel that Germany is 'seriously considering' joining the US-Israeli campaign against Iran if Iran does not cease attacks on regional nations.
+Germany has not engaged in combat outside UN-mandated or NATO Article 5 operations since 1945.
+Deployment would require Bundestag authorisation and would lack a UN Security Council mandate.

 The Gulf has consumed more interceptors in six days than the US manufactures in a year.
 The Pentagon's proposed fix: strip missile defences from the Korean Peninsula.